-Amphetamines are a class of drugs that are stimulants for the central nervous system.
-Certain kinds of amphetamines are often prescribed by physicians to treat attention deficit hyperactivity disorder or ADHD or narcolepsy The most common amphetamines prescribed for treatment of ADHD are Adderall (amphetamine) and Ritalin or Concerta (methylphenidate).
+The most common amphetamines for treating ADHD are Adderall (amphetamine) and Ritalin or Concerta (methylphenidate).
 Unfortunately, the abuse of these drugs has become extremely common.
-When not used for their prescribed purpose, amphetamine use can become highly addictive and have serious side effects.
+When not used for their prescribed purpose, amphetamines can be highly addictive and have serious side effects.
+Our meth addiction treatment program can help you or a loved one heal and make a lasting recovery.

 Amphetamine Abuse Statistics